 So the message here is this: Make sure you want to go to a new software system for the right reasons.
 If you do, then select an implementer who you can trust to do the tough change management, know the system and guide you down the correct path.
 If you need help understanding if your current SAP system can work better for you, then call Reveal.
 We specialize in making your SAP Supply Chain a thing of beauty without chasing new software.

-Tags: Education, Planning, Reveal Value, SAP, SAP Best Practices, SAP ERP, SAP implementation, SAP Optimization, Supply chain, supply chain integration, Supply Chain Optimization
+Tags: Education, Planning, Reveal Value, SAP, SAP Best Practices, SAP ERP, SAP implementation, SAP Optimization, Supply chain, Supply Chain Optimization